FbW43-2/bdl02_kinjal_git_cheatsheet/README.md

 1. Make sure that we are in the right folder (and navigate to it, if necessary)
 2. Initialize git

-To initialize git run we have to give command
+To initialize git run we have to give the following command

 ```
 git init